SamWindell/Signet/README.md

 `signet convert file-format --help`

 ### Undo
 Signet overwrites the files that it processes.
-It is therefore advisable to make a copy your audio files before processing them with Signet.
+Therefore to avoid errors, it's advisable to make a copy your audio files before processing them with Signet.

 However, Signet can help with safety too.
 It features a simple undo system.
-You can undo any changes made in the previous run of Signet by running it again with the `undo` option.
+You can undo any changes made in the previous run of Signet by running it again with the `undo` command.
 For example `signet undo`.

 Files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
 You can only undo once - you cannot keep going back in history.